How Many Triangles?

 Click here to enter your comments.

-Can you sketch a net for this shape?
+Can you sketch a net for an icosahedron?

 Have you seen the Great Dodacahedron?